The Backstory

 • Pro – the agenda is arranged and managed by professional and knowledgeable guides.

-• Pro – guides can help tailor your experience based on personal interests and desired level of activity.
+• Pro – a tour director can help tailor your experience based on personal interests and desired level of activity.

 • Pro – some meals are likely to be included in the cost of the tour.

-• Pro – admission to popular sights and museums, allowing you to skip lines that often wrap around the building during peak seasons.
+• Pro – skip the line access to popular sights and museums where lines often wrap around the building during peak seasons.

 • Pro – most tours allow you to participate in group activities or explore on your own as much as you want.